ScribeLabsAI/scribeAuth/README.md

 - While you have a valid refresh token, you can request fresh access and id tokens with `get_tokens` but using the refresh token this time, so you're not sending your username and password over the wire anymore.

 - In case you suspect that your refresh token has been leaked, you can revoke it with `revoke_token`.
 This will also invalidate any access/id token that has been issued with it.
 In order to get a new one, you'll need to use your username and password again.

+- You can get your federated id by using `get_federated_id` and providing your id token.
+The federated id will allow you to use `get_federated_credentials` to get an access key id, secret key and session token.

 ## Command line